qooxdoo/qooxdoo/docs/desktop/layout/grid.md

 # Grid

-The grid layout manager arranges the items in a two dimensional grid.
+The grid layout manager arranges the items in a two-dimensional grid.
 Widgets can be placed into the grid's cells and may span multiple rows and columns.

 ## Preview Image